Indigenous Symbols, Icons and Imagery

 The landscape and everything in it, features prominently in all aspects of Aboriginal culture.
 It is an affinity that has evolved over many thousands of years into a close understanding of the native flora and fauna around them.

 After the devastating impact on their culture by the appearance of Europeans, the Aboriginal people lost some of the knowledge that was their heritage.
 The changes to their way of life and the death of many of their elders, meant that much of their tradition and knowledge was not passed on.

 The indigenous people of Australia, today are rediscovering and relearning from those elders that have survived, proudly reclaiming their heritage and rights.
 It is their knowledge of bush foods and bush medicine that sustained their culture, that has now captured the interest of others.

 Today, an entire industry has sprung up around this knowledge of Australian Bush Food (Bush Tucker) and Bush Medicine.

 Whilst bush food and bush medicine may usually be associated with plants, Aboriginal people also used the native wildlife as both food and medicine.
-Certain animals and insects, not only provided sustenance, but held important medicinal usages.
+Certain animals and insects such as the witchetty grub, not only provided sustenance, but held important medicinal usages.

 Many indigenous artists depict ‘bush food’ and ‘bush medicine’ in their art works, which is often the central theme of the artwork.